AxisCommunications/acap3-examples/larod/README.md

 # A larod based ACAP application running inference on an edge device

-This README file explains how to build an ACAP application that uses the [larod API](../FAQs.md#WhatisLarod?).
+This README file explains how to build an ACAP application that uses the [Machine learning API (Larod)](https://help.axis.com/acap-3-developer-guide#machine-learning-api).
 It is achieved by using the containerized API and toolchain images.

 Together with this README file, you should be able to find a directory called app.
 That directory contains the "larod_simple_app" application source code which can easily be compiled and run with the help of the tools and step by step below.